 Atum in His Human Form

-In this form, his beard would be one of his most characterizing aspects.
-This is also believed to be one of the things that distinguishes him from any of the Pharaohs.
+In this form, his beard would be one of his most characteristic aspects.
+This is also believed to be one of the things that distinguishes him from Pharaohs.
 His beard is outward-curving at the end and decorated with alternating diagonal incised lines.

 It is one of the many divine beards that play a role in Egyptian mythology.
 In the case of Atum, the beard ended with a curl.
 Yet, other male deities also wear beards which have a knot at the end.
 Strings that line the jaw hold his beard ‘in place’.